Vanessa Bryant Posts Emotional Message To Late Husband On His ‘Favorite Holiday’

 “Happy Valentine’s Day my love and best friend @vanessabryant #queenmamba #mireina #persempre,” he captioned the photo.

 Last year, Kobe spoiled his girls with tons of flowers for Valentine’s Day.
-At the time, Vanessa was pregnant with the couple’s now 8-month-old daughter, Capri.
+At the time, Vanessa was pregnant with the couple’s now-8-month-old daughter, Capri.
 Check out Vanessa’s post below.

 Kobe was killed along with his and Vanessa’s 13-year-old daughter, Gianna (Gigi, for short).
-In addition, seven other people traveling to the Mamba Sports Academy in Thousand Oaks, California, that day also died.
+In addition, seven other people died that day as they traveled to the Mamba Sports Academy in Thousand Oaks, California.

 Kobe and Gianna were buried following a private funeral held last week.
 A celebration of life will be held on Monday, February 24, at 10 a.m.
 Pacific.
 The memorial will be televised on various networks.